AdamPapla/calu/README.md

 - `n`: Number of rows in matrix A
 - `m`: Number of columns in matrix A
 - `b`: Block size for algorithms recursion
-Returns an in place LU factorisation, where each process' local chunk now holds a section of the LU matrix, where U is on diagonal and upper triangular entries and L is in lower triangular entries of the _global_ matrix.
+Returns an in place LU factorisation, where each process' local chunk now holds a section of the LU matrix.
+U is stored in diagonal and upper triangular entries of the global matrix.
+L is stored in lower triangular entries of global matrix.
 The __random.c__ file can be readily used to generate binary files of random matrices A and b such that Ax=b, with x being a vector with a constant value of the users choosing.
 The __main.c__ file can be readily used to test CALU on these generated matrices.
 However, the user must ensure that the